Reflections on BSDEs: Main results

 \subsubsection{When the obstacle is predictable}

-The case of a predictable obstacle process $\xi$ was studied by \citeauthor*{bouhadou2018non} \cite{bouhadou2018non}.
-While we do allow, of course, for an obstacle $\xi$ that is merely is predictable, the authors of \cite{bouhadou2018non} consider a `predictable' reflected BSDE, whose solution consists of predictable processes.
-In particular, in our notation, the processes $Y$ and $K^\ell$ in \cite{bouhadou2018non} are predictable.
-Their study closely relies on the theory of predictable strong super-martingales by \citeauthor*{meyer1976cours} \cite[page 388]{meyer1976cours} and the corresponding predictable Snell envelopes by \citeauthor*{karoui1978arret} \cite{karoui1978arret}.
-Although we do not cover the well-posedness result of \cite{bouhadou2018non} by simply taking predictable projections of our solution processes, we expect that the techniques laid out here, together with the earlier studies \cite{karoui1978arret} and \cite{meyer1976cours}, would allow us to recover their result.
+The case of a predictable obstacle process $\xi$ together with a notion of `predictable reflected BSDE' was studied by \citeauthor*{bouhadou2018non} \cite{bouhadou2018non}.
+While we do allow, of course, for an obstacle $\xi$ that is merely predictable, the solution to the reflected BSDE in \cite{bouhadou2018non} consists of predictable processes.
+Specifically, the processes $Y$ in \cite{bouhadou2018non} is predictable.
+Their study closely relies on the theory of predictable strong supermartingales by \citeauthor*{meyer1976cours} \cite[page 388]{meyer1976cours} and the corresponding predictable Snell envelopes by \citeauthor*{karoui1978arret} \cite{karoui1978arret}.
+Although we do not cover the well-posedness result of \cite{bouhadou2018non} by simply taking predictable projections of our solution processes, it would be intriguing to explore whether this can be achieved by our techniques in this work in combination with the results in \cite{karoui1978arret} and \cite{meyer1976cours}.